DevWithOverthinking/Tellonym-Rocket-TellsV0.5.0/README.md

 # Tellonym-Rocket-TellsV0.5.0
 Welcome aboard the Tellonym-Rocket, your ticket to blasting off tell counts on Tellonym profiles faster than the speed of light!
 Strap in, because we're about to take your tell game to infinity and beyond! 🚀✨

+## Disclaimer 🚀

+Me, the creator of Tellonym-Rocket, i assume no responsibility for any actions taken with this tool.
+It is intended for educational purposes only and it will not be publicly released.

 # Built Like A Rocket !🛰️
 Strap in for a ride fueled by the power of not one, not two, but three types of proxies—HTTP, SOCKS4, and SOCKS5!
 With this rocket-fueled proxy support, we're launching your tell count into the cosmos with unprecedented speed and precision.
 It's like strapping booster rockets onto your social interactions! 🌟🚀